 Grant least privilege to each new service.
 Assign only necessary permissions to each new service identity.
 For example, if an identity only needs to push to a container registry, don't give it pull permissions.
 Review these permissions regularly and adjust as necessary.
 Use different identities for different roles, such as deployment and the application.
 This limits the potential damage if one identity is compromised.

 Adopt infrastructure as code (IaC).
-Use Azure Bicep or similar IaC tools to define and manage your cloud resources.
+Use Bicep or similar IaC tools to define and manage your cloud resources.
 IaC ensures consistent application of security configurations in your deployments and allows you to version control your infrastructure setup.

 To configure authentication and authorization on users (user identities), follow these recommendations: